-Red yeast rice is a product obtained by fermenting red rice with a certain type of yeast.
+Red yeast rice powder is a product obtained by fermenting red rice with a certain type of yeast.
 The yeast red rice is also known as Cholestin, Hypocol, Xuezhikang, or Zhitai.

 Red yeast rice supplements are not the same as fermented red rice that is sold in Chinese food stores.
 Red yeast rice has been used in alternative medicine as an effective aid in reducing levels of “bad” cholesterol (low-density lipoprotein, or LDL) and triglycerides in the blood.
 It has been used as an effective aid in reducing the risk of heart disease, heart attacks, or death in people with a history of heart attacks.